Our History - Solent Stevedores

 Recognising these benefits, S Norton & Co a well established recycled metal company, agreed a long term deal with ABP in June 2008 and appointed Solent Stevedores as their cargo handling contractor.

 Following on from this Grainfarmers (now Openfield Agriculture) entered into a term agreement to receive, store and load locally grown cereals using a refurbished cargo shed at Berth 105, to provide specialised storage.
 Soon after, Solent Stevedores moved into a new office building alongside the King George V Dock on Western Avenue, providing enhanced administration and staff welfare facilities for operational staff.

 In addition a new state of the art double lane weighbridge was provided nearby to supplement existing facilities at Berth 107.

-To complete a busy period, Solent Stevedores embarked on another new contract starting in January 2009 loading containers and general cargo for Huelin Renouf on their service to Jersey and Guernsey from a brand new terminal at Berth 45 in the Eastern Docks.
+To complete a busy period, Solent Stevedores embarked on another new contract loading containers and general cargo from the brand new terminal at Berth 45 in the Eastern Docks.

 Outside of Southampton, Solent Stevedores secured a term deal to discharge raw sugar at the Tate & Lyle Sugars facility at Silvertown on the River Thames.

 Solent Stevedores is now well placed to maintain and develop existing business whilst examining a number of new opportunities to further enhance the Company’s profile.